Subscription fees can be paid by direct debit, credit/debit card or cheque.

 Please note that Diplomateship will be automatically offered to any individual who passes one of the exams in the above three categories from now on.
 Candidates who pass the FRCPath Part 1 or relevant Certificate examinations will receive notification of this with their pass letter from the College.

-If you pass the FRCPath Part 1 in the Autumn 2018 session, you will automatically be offered Diplomateship.
+If you pass the FRCPath Part 1 session, you will automatically be offered Diplomateship.

 If you have previously passed the FRCPath Part 1 or Certificate examinations (in Medical Genetics/Combined Infection) and are not currently a member of the College, please email [email protected] with your enquiry.
 If you are eligible, you will be sent an RCPath consent form to complete and return along with payment following which Diplomateship will be confirmed.

 If you have passed an Advanced Specialist Diploma (ASD) from the Institute of Biomedical Science (IBMS), you must submit the following to the College:

 Letter/certificate confirming a pass in the relevant ASD examination

 Evidence of current membership of the IBMS

 Once the letter/certificate and evidence of current IBMS membership has been verified, you will be sent an RCPath consent form to complete and return along with payment.
 Diplomateship will be confirmed upon ratification by Council.